 I kept buying R.E.M. albums, eventually on CD, even as the quartet became a trio when Bill Berry departed.
 Rumors flew that the band would play its last show on New Year’s Eve of 1999, and while they plowed on into the new millennium, the ‘00s haven’t been as kind to R.E.M.
-But Accellerate was a fine return to form.
-And as I was reminded yesterday morning, when Rhett Miller came to the Paste studio and played “Driver 8,” there are some mighty fine songs in R.E.M.’s 30-year oeuvre.
+But Accelerate was a fine return to form.
+And as I was reminded when Rhett Miller came to the Paste studio and played “Driver 8,” there are some mighty fine songs in R.E.M.’s 30-year oeuvre.
 Here are my favorites:

 20. “King of Birds” (Document)